Feature: Ready for Anything

 What to do if you break a spoke

-It depends on the ride.
+Screen Shot 2016-07-28 at 6.00.15 PMIt depends on the ride.
 It’s all about being prepared.
-Ideally you’ll have a really tiny spoke wrench in your bag and you can loosen two nipples/spokes on opposite sides of the broken spoke.
+Ideally, you’ll have a really tiny spoke wrench in your bag and you can loosen two nipples/spokes on opposite sides of the broken spoke.
 How do you know you’re loosening the nipple?
 Hold your hand on the spoke and either feel it increase or decrease in tension.

 Wrap the broken spoke around a neighboring spoke if you can’t pull it out.
 If you have rim brakes, make sure your wheel can fit through the brake pads (since it is now out of true).
 Not all wheels can handle a broken spoke, however.
 Lower spoke count wheels (24 spokes and below) are a lot harder to fix in the field and require a phone call to someone.
 Additionally, proprietary wheels like paired spoke wheels and some proprietary spokes can’t be adjusted as easily.